mhgue/ble_spo2/README.md

 pip3 install -r requirements.txt
 ```
 or just call `./setup.sh` .

+For using speech output as an action reaching limits, there needs to be a speech tool.
+On debian systems you can install `espeak`:
+* `sudo apt-get install espeak
+There are other option too, see Actions below.

 ## Using BLE with Ubuntu Linux
 Check if radio frequency (RF) devices are blocked